Hasty budget cuts have led the City of Calgary to announce the closure of the Beltline and Inglewood Aquatic & Fitness Centres at the end of this year

 Share this post on social media with that hashtag #saveyycpools.

-4. Attend the public committee hearing on Wednesday, September 11
+4. Attend the public hearing the City's budget on Monday, November 25

-Attend the Special Public Committee meeting on Community and Protective Services Wednesday, September 11th starting at 9:30am to voice your support for Beltline and Inglewood Aquatic & Fitness Centres in the main Council Chambers at City Hall.
+Attend the City's Budget public hearing Monday, November 25th starting at 9:30am to voice your support for Beltline and Inglewood Aquatic & Fitness Centres in the main Council Chambers at City Hall.